openvinotoolkit/openvino/tools/pot/docs/AccuracyAwareQuantizationUsage.md

     should be increased in accuracy-aware algorithms.
    - `type` - a string representation of metric type.
 For example, 'accuracy' or 'mean_iou'.

-Below is an example of accuracy top-1 metric implementation with POT API:
+Below is an example of the accuracy top-1 metric implementation with POT API:
 ```python
 from openvino.tools.pot import metric